joshzinny/Hadoop/README.md

 # Hadoop
-This is some demos and real world use case of hadoop frameworks and tools that can help a newbie.
+This is some demos and real world use cases of hadoop framework and tools that can help a newbie.